pin2t/codebeauty-sber/README.md

-This repository contains solution for code beauty competition by Sber https://beautifulcode.sber.ru/task/java Focus on maximum simplicity, minimum dependencies
+This repository contains solution for code beauty competition by Sber https://beautifulcode.sber.ru/task/java with focus on simplicity and minimum dependencies

 ### How to run